-- 2.4 In order to prevent CFD simulations which aim to develop for the 2022 season, from 28/03/2020 until 31/12/2020, RCFDs may only be carried out using geometries that substantially comply with the 2020 or 2021 F1 Technical Regulations.
-No CFD simulations may be carried out using car geometry partially or wholly compliant with and/or substantially derived from the 2022 F1 Technical Regulations. - 2.5 Non-RCFDs can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
-This car geometry may not be changed, added to, removed from, morphed or modified.

-Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
+- at scales other than 1:1 or using non-gaseous fluids are still RCFDs as they reveal information about flows that are gaseous on the full size F1 car. - 2.3 RCFDs refer to the solver part of the process (irrespective of the numerical scheme behind the simulation) plus any mesh adaptation included in a solver optimisation loop.
+Pre-processing, mesh creation and post processing of CFD simulations are non-RCFDs.
+Only the calculation part of the process, including message passing time during this phase, (iteration time) shall be included in the RCFDS. - 2.4 In order to prevent CFD simulations which aim to develop for the 2022 season, from 28/03/2020 until 31/12/2020, RCFDs may only be carried out using geometries that substantially comply with the 2018, 2019, 2020 or 2021 F1 Technical Regulations.
+Except for sole purpose of the development of brake system components and associated test rigs but excluding any development of air ducts and parts or systems classified as bodywork, no No RCFD simulations may be carried out using car geometry partially or wholly compliant with and/or substantially derived from the 2022 F1 Technical Regulations. - 2.5 Non-RCFDs can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
+This car geometry may not be changed, added to, removed from, morphed or modified. - Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
 This tolerance is introduced only to allow for unintentional and incidental changes in geometry detail caused by the revisions in software and process.
 For the avoidance of doubt, static changes to car attitude (ride height, roll, yaw and steer) are permitted.
 Dynamic attitude changes as well as front wing flap angle, rear wing upper most element position or tyre shape changes are not permitted.
-Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed.

-2.6 For each aerodynamic reporting period defined in the Appendix to the F1 Sporting Regulations, for each nominated computer/cluster, each competitor must use either 'Option A' in Paragraph 2.7 or 'Option B' in Paragraph 2.8 for declaring RCFDs.
+Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed. - 2.6 For each aerodynamic reporting period defined in the Appendix to the F1 Sporting Regulations, for each nominated computer/cluster, each competitor must use either 'Option A' in Paragraph 2.7 or 'Option B' in Paragraph 2.8 for declaring RCFDs.